sagarv1997/nestjs-package-template/README.md

 Use any of the functions from the package in your test-app.
 Don't forget to import the Module and Service in the main app module.

+## Note

+### @nestjs/\* not in dependencies ⚠️

+While developing any package or library, there might be cases where you would require functionality from @nestjs/\* like @nestjs/common, during such cases, instead of adding the package in dependencies, add them in peerDependencies.

+Add them in dependencies might lead to some unexpected behaviour in the root project.

 ## Reads

 1. [Dynamic Module - NestJS Community](https://docs.nestjs.com/fundamentals/dynamic-modules)